Pembrokeshire Pilates Class Schedule:

 Interested in trying something different?

 The Pilates Springboard™ is a great piece of Pilates equipment that provides an invigorating full-body workout.
 Like a Reformer, the Springboard uses spring resistance but each limb works with its own spring so this adds a significant coordination challenge – great for the brain and the body!
 It also means working harder to stabilise and balance.
 Working on the Springboard therefore requires more integrated control and body strength.
-Marianne offers private Springboard sessions – contact me direct to find out more.
+Marianne offers private Springboard sessions – contact her direct to find out more.

 Qualification: CYQ Level 3 – Mat based Pilates